virtru-corp/virtru-charts/cks/README.md

 #### `dsp`

 Set `dsp.enabled=true` to run KAS through DSP using a mounted `dsp.yaml` file.
-The chart renders `dsp.config.data` into a non-secret ConfigMap, mounts it at `dsp.config.mountPath`, and sets `DSP_CONFIG` to the mounted file path.
+The chart renders `dsp.config.data` into a non-secret ConfigMap, mounts the ConfigMap volume at `/app/dsp/config`, and sets `DSP_CONFIG` to `/app/dsp/config/dsp.yaml`.

 `CLIENT_ID` and `CLIENT_SECRET` are not stored in `dsp.config.data`.
 They must be available as Kubernetes Secret keys named exactly `CLIENT_ID` and `CLIENT_SECRET`.